Matthew Farndale

 George Farndale (FAR00215).

-This census shows Matthew and his family at Kilton Hall, Martin and
+This census shows Matthew and his family at Kilton Hall, his brother Martin

-Elizabeth at Stank House nearby and William and Mary at Brotton.
+and Elizabeth at Stank House nearby and his parents William and Mary at Brotton.

 Matthew signed the 1841 Census for Kilton.